Third Munda ministry

-This is a list of minister from Arjun Munda cabinets starting from 11 September 2010 to 18 January 2013.
+This is a list of ministers from Arjun Munda cabinets from 11 September 2010 to 18 January 2013.
 Arjun Munda is the leader of Bharatiya Janata Party was sworn in the Chief Ministers of Jharkhand on 11 September 2010.
 Here is the list of the ministers of his ministry.

-Arjun Munda along with two minister, took oath of office on 11 September, one minister from Jharkhand Mukti Morcha and one from minister from All Jharkhand Students Union.
+Arjun Munda along with two ministers, took an oath of office on 11 September, one minister from Jharkhand Mukti Morcha and one from minister from All Jharkhand Students Union.

 On 8 October 2010 the cabinet was expanded with introduction of three ministers from the Bharatiya Janata Party, four ministers from Jharkhand Mukti Morcha and one minister each from All Jharkhand Students Union and Janata Dal (United).